Skip to main content

 • Tuvalu should ensure that all the TPNW obligations are implemented domestically, through legal, administrative, and other necessary measures.

-• Tuvalu should conclude and bring into force an Additional Protocol with the IAEA.
+• Tuvalu should conclude and bring into force an Additional Protocol (AP) with the IAEA.

 Can you help us update this state profile?
 Send e-mail